DocHatty/Vulpes-Celare/README.md

 **AGPL-3.0 with Commercial Exception** - See [LICENSE](LICENSE)

-**You can freely use Vulpes Celare if:**

-- You're an individual, researcher, or educator
-- You're a non-profit hospital or clinic (any size)
+**Free use for:**
+- Individuals, researchers, educators
+- Non-profit hospitals and clinics
-- Your company makes less than $1M/year
+- Companies making < $1M/year
-- You're building an open source project
+- Open source projects
-- You're using it internally (not offering as a service or for financial incentive adoption)
+- Internal use (not offered as a service)

-**You need a commercial license if:**
+**Commercial license required for:**

-- You are a for-profit company and/or make > $1M/year
+- For-profit companies > $1M/year
-- You're offering Vulpes Celare as a managed service
+- Managed service offerings

-**The AGPL ensures:**

-- ✅ Code is always auditable (critical for HIPAA compliance)
-- ✅ Improvements are shared back with the community
-- ✅ Large companies can't take without contributing
-- ✅ Small organizations and researchers use it freely

 For commercial licensing: See [docs/legal/COMMERCIAL_LICENSE.md](docs/legal/COMMERCIAL_LICENSE.md)